Litmus Architecture #

 1. Spec → Config → Test Flow #

-Limits can come from three places — product spec, sidecar override, or inline in the test:
+Limits can come from three places — part spec, sidecar override, or inline in the test:

 flowchart LR